updatecli/updatecli/README.md

 **Prototype**

-Updatecli is a small cli tool used for automating yaml values updates.
+Updatecli is a tool used for automating values updates.
-It fetches its configuration from one yaml file and then works in three stages
+It fetches its configuration from one yaml configuration file, then works into three stages

-1. Source: Based on a rule fetch a value that will be used during later stages
+1. Source: Based on a rule fetch a value that will be injected in later stages
 2. Conditions: Ensure that conditions are met based on the value retrieved during the source rule
 3. Target: Update and publish the target files based on a value retrieved from the source stage.